Diplocaulus: Lift

-A new hypothesis for the function of the horns was presented by South African paleontologist Arthur Cruickshank & fluid dynamicist B.W.
+A new hypothesis for the function of the horns was presented by South African paleontologist Arthur Cruickshank and fluid dynamicist B.W.
 Skews in a 1980 paper.
 They proposed that the tabular horns acted as a hydrofoil, allowing the animal to more easily control how water flows over its head.
 In the process of their investigation, Cruickshank & Skews developed a full-scale model of the head and a portion of the body of a Diplocaulus, constructed from balsa wood and modelling clay.
 The model was placed in a wind tunnel, and subjected to several tests to determine drag, lift, and other forces experienced by the head in different situations.

 The results showed that the horns generated significant lift, which would have allowed the animal to rise in the water column of a river or stream quite quickly and easily.
 Lift was present when the head was parallel to the flow of water (modeled by air), with lift increasing at a higher attack angle (angle above the horizontal) and only dropping once the head reached a high stall angle of 22 degrees.
 Lift and pitching moment was minimized at 1.5 degrees below the horizontal, which may have been the natural resting angle of the head.

 When the "mouth" of the model was opened, lift was barely affected, the pitching moment decreased, and drag only slightly increased.
 This indicates that Diplocaulus would not have been seriously disadvantaged if they chose to attack prey items while rising through the water.
 Cruickshank & Skews also glued numerous small spheres to the model in order to test how an irregular texture would affect the mechanics of the head.
 The highly irregular spheres drastically reduced lift and increased drag, but when they were rubbed off (leaving only the slightly irregular glue layer), the only major reduction in aerodynamic quality (compared to the smooth model) was that the stall angle decreased to 16 degrees.
 The study also inquired about the hydrodynamics of Diploceraspis, which lacked a flange on the underside of the horns which was present in Diplocaulus.
 When the flange was removed from the smooth model, the resulting lift forces started being generated at a lower angle, 6 degrees below the horizontal rather than 1.5.
 This may indicate that Diploceraspis was better adapted for slower streams, where immediate lift was prioritized over the more gradual lift created by the Diplocaulus model, which would have been able to take advantage of a swifter current.